as595/GPU_tutorial/README.md

 into the address bar.
 The token will be displayed in the remote terminal.

+---

+### Cleaning up

+You can kill the notebook by closing the tab in your browser and then hitting `CTRL+C` in the remote terminal.

-When you're finished you should kill the process that is listening on port 8889.
+After that you should also kill the process that is listening on port 8889.
 You can find the pid on Mac OSX using:

 ``
 lsof -n -i4TCP:8889 | grep LISTEN